tensorflow/docs/site/en/api_docs/api_docs/python/tfdbg/DebugDumpDir.md

 * <b>`node_name`</b>: Name of the node in question.
 * <b>`device_name`</b>: (`str`) name of the device.
-If there is only one device or if node_name exists on only one device, this argumnet is optional.
+If there is only one device or if node_name exists on only one device, this argument is optional.

 #### Returns:

 Attributes of the node.

 #### Raises: